Cataract-LMM Large-Scale Multi-Source Multi-Task Benchmark for Deep Learning in Surgical Video Analysis: Methods

 To support competency-based training research and the development of automated feedback systems, the same 170 capsulorhexis video clips used for tracking were annotated with objective surgical skill scores.
 This linkage allows for the investigation of how expert-rated proficiency correlates with quantitative surgical motion information derived from instrument-tissue dynamics and trajectories.

 A video-based rubric was developed through a formal consensus process involving three consultant ophthalmic surgeons and two medical education experts.
-The panel adapted six performance indicators from validated standards (GRASIS \cite{17} and ICO-OSCAR \cite{18}) that could be reliably assessed from video alone. \autoref{tab3} details this 6-indicator rubric, providing descriptive anchors for the 5-point rating scale for each phase.
-The presence of critical Adverse Events (e.g., rhexis tear, posterior capsule rupture) was also documented as a binary flag for each clip.
+The panel adapted six performance indicators from validated standards (GRASIS \cite{22}, and ICO-OSCAR \cite{23}) that could be reliably assessed from video alone.

-A rigorous three-stage methodology was implemented to ensure reliable and reproducible skill assessments: \begin{enumerate} \item {Double-blind Tri-rating:} Three board-certified ophthalmic surgeons independently scored each clip without knowledge of the surgeon’s identity or their peers’ ratings. \item {Supervisor Adjudication:} A senior consultant reviewed all ratings.
-Any disagreement between raters exceeding one point on the 5-point scale for any indicator triggered a consensus discussion to resolve the discrepancy and assign a final score. \item {Score Aggregation:} For each clip, individual indicator scores were aggregated, and an overall score was computed as the mean of the six indicators. \end{enumerate}
+Table 3 details this 6-indicator rubric, providing descriptive anchors for the 5-point rating scale for each indicator.
+The presence of critical Adverse Events was documented as a binary flag for each clip.
+Furthermore, to provide granular context for safety analysis, annotators recorded specific descriptions of these events (e.g., radial capsular tears, zonular dehiscence, small/large capsulorhexis, bleeding events) and relevant intraoperative risk factors (e.g., miotic pupil, mature cataract, corneal opacity) in a dedicated qualitative \texttt{comments} column included in the dataset.

-Analysis of the aggregated overall scores confirms a comprehensive and continuous distribution of surgical skill.
-The composite visualization in \autoref{fig7} details this distribution for all 170 rated clips.
-The histogram illustrates the frequency of scores, which approximate a normal distribution with a slight negative skew (skewness = -0.31).
-The accompanying box plot provides summary statistics, showing a median score of 3.85, an interquartile range (IQR) from 3.39 to 4.36, and a total range from 2.29 to 5.00.
-This well-characterized distribution provides a robust foundation for benchmarking skill assessment models.
+A three-stage methodology was implemented to ensure reliable and reproducible skill assessments.
+Prior to the consensus phase, the inter-rater reliability of the initial blind ratings was evaluated using the Intraclass Correlation Coefficient (ICC).
+The analysis yielded an overall ICC of 0.87, indicating excellent agreement among the three independent raters.
+The final scoring process followed these steps: \begin{enumerate} \item {Double-blind Tri-rating:} Three board-certified ophthalmic surgeons independently scored each clip without knowledge of the surgeon’s identity or their peers’ ratings. \item {Supervisor Adjudication:} A senior consultant reviewed all ratings.
+Any disagreement between raters exceeding one point on the 5-point scale for any indicator triggered a consensus discussion to resolve the discrepancy and assign a final score. \item {Score Aggregation:} For performance indicators where the inter-rater disagreement was within the tolerance threshold ($\le 1$ point), the final indicator score was calculated as the arithmetic mean of the three independent ratings.
+In cases requiring adjudication, the consensus score was utilized.
+Finally, an overall proficiency score for the clip was computed as the unweighted mean of the six final indicator scores. \end{enumerate}